asyahaticecag/ac4593_week-6-assignment/README.md

 ## What It Does

 Generates a cosy bedroom scene from configuration parameters.
 The room contains a floor, walls, desk, chair, bookshelves, bed, and couch.
-Every piece of furniture and architecture is described as a dictionary entry in `ROOM_CONFIG` inside `main.py`.
+Every piece of furniture and architectural element is described as a dictionary entry in `ROOM_CONFIG` inside `Main.py`.

-The project uses a data-driven system: each dictionary entry stores the object type, material, dimensions, position, and optional rotation.
-The driver loop reads this data, sends it to the correct builder function, applies materials, and groups the completed room into one final scene.
+The project follows a data-driven workflow.
+Each dictionary stores the object type, material, dimensions, and position.
+The driver loop reads this data, dispatches it to the correct builder function, applies materials, and assembles the completed room automatically.

+---

 ## Project Structure

 cosy_bedroom_generator/

-    main.py
+    Main.py
         ROOM_CONFIG
         MATERIAL_PALETTE
         BUILDERS